-The Name of the National Assembly
+Changing the Name of the National Assembly for Wales

 In July 2016, Assembly Members agreed unanimously that the name of the Assembly should reflect its constitutional status as a national parliament.